History of the Philadelphia Phillies: 2008: A second World Series championship

 On September 27, the Phillies clinched the National League East for the second year in a row, once again helped by a late September slump from the New York Mets.
-The Phillies redeemed their previous year's playoff performance by winning the NLDS three games to one against the Brewers, and they defeated the Dodgers in Los Angeles as well, 4–1.
+The Phillies redeemed their previous year's playoff performance by winning the NLDS three games to one against the Milwaukee Brewers, and they defeated the Los Angeles Dodgers in Los Angeles as well, 4–1.
 As the National League champions, the Phillies advanced to the 2008 World Series to play the Tampa Bay Rays.
 After a power outage by the offense in which they went 1 for 33 with runners in scoring position and the first-ever suspended postseason game in World Series history in game five, the Phillies rode their pitching rotation to a 4–1 victory in the Fall Classic; Hamels was named the series MVP for both the NLCS and the World Series.